idaholab/moose/framework/doc/content/syntax/Materials/index.md

 cyclic dependency is detected between two materials, then MOOSE will produce an error.

+## Functor Material Properties id=functor-props

+Functor material properties are properties that are evaluated on-the-fly.
+E.g. they can be viewed as functions of the current location in space (and time).
+Functor material properties provide several overloads of the `operator()` method for different "geometric quantities".
+One example of a "geometric quantity" is a `const Elem *`, e.g. for an `FVElementalKernel`, the value of a functor material property in a cell-averaged sense can be obtained by the syntax

+- `_foo(_current_elem)`

+where here `_foo` is a functor material property data member of the kernel.
+The functor material property system introduces APIs very similar to the traditional material property system for declaring and getting properties.
+To declare a functor property:

+- `declareFunctorProperty<TYPE>`

+where `TYPE` can be anything such as `Real, ADReal, RealVectorValue, ADRealVectorValue` etc. To get a functor material property:

+- `getFunctorMaterialProperty<TYPE>`

+It's worth noting that whereas the traditional regular material property system has different methods to declare/get non-AD and AD properties, the new functor system has single APIs for both non-AD and AD property types.

 ## Advanced Topics

 ### Evaluation of Material Properties on Element Faces